How to upgrade your diet with plant-based foods

 Then I made the whole thing into a kind of game so those times when I was feeling a bit bored with my routine I could always swap things up a little in my own cheeky way…

 Each food swap had to be an upgrade from my usual ingredients and also had to be gluten free, refined sugar free and dairy free.
 So I started up a list of things which with time, just grew and grew.

 I ended up creating a small chart which I stuck to the front of our fridge with our oh-so-typical-fridge magnets (I’m sure you must have some!)

-At the bottom of this blog post I’ve popped in a link to my (new and much prettier) free chart for you to grab, if you’d like to.
-It’s my ‘Ultimate Plant-Based Food Swaps’.
+Grab the link at the bottom of this blog post to my new and much prettier free chart if you’d like.
+It’s called ‘Ultimate Plant-Based Food Swaps’.

 Hope you like it!